-You are required to notify BSI of any change to your organisation that is relevant to your certification (See section 3.13 Variations to Certification).
-If you intend adding new land to your scope of certification, this will usually be done at the next scheduled assessment.
-However, if the additional area needs to be added as a matter of urgency, BSI may need to conduct a special assessment with respect to the new area, before it can be included in your defined forest area.
+You are required to notify BSI of any change to your organisation that is relevant to your certification (See section 3.14 Variations to Certification).

+If you intend adding new land to your scope of certification, you must advise BSI.
+BSI is required to verify that all the requirements of the Standard have been met in relation to the new area, prior to the new area being formally included in the DFA.
+This is usually be done at the next scheduled assessment.
+However, if the additional area needs to be added as a matter of urgency, BSI may need to conduct a special assessment with respect to the new area, before it can be included in your DFA.